Coderdotnew/intro_web_apps_dgm/02_class/03_method_arguments/README.md

 amazon_cart("iWatch", 3)
 #=> "You added iWatch to your cart.
 You have 3 in your cart."
 ```
 - In this example, I was able to pass in `3` as a quantity which overwrote the default value.
 A default value gives the user the option to pass in a a specific value, or keep the value defined by the programmer without receiving an error!
-BEAUTIFUL!

 # arguments_vs_parameters
 You may run into the keyword **parameter** when looking more into **arguments**.
 As far as the difference between the two, it primarily lies in the context which it is referred to.